DavidAlberto/dashboard-rhizosphere/README.md

 # Dashboard Rhizosphere Project Setup Guide

-This README provides instructions for setting up the development environment for the Dashboard Rhizosphere Project, including Conda installation, creation of virtual environments, and installation of packages for R and Python.
+This README provides instructions for setting up the development environment for the Dashboard Rhizosphere Project, including Conda installation, creation of R environment and installation of packages.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)